efliks/demoscene-legacy/README.md

 a retro PC with DOS, a virtual machine running DOS, or a PC emulator such as DOSBox or PCem.

-For my development purposes, I use a VirtualBox VM with Win98.
-I also have a Pentium II system for testing the "final product".

 Secondly, you need some assembler.
 Back in the days, I used compilers from Borland.
 Luckily, they seem to have become abandonware.
 For example, here you can download